 Evaluate non-technical measures that support comprehensive data protection:

-Staff Training Programs: Assess privacy and security training programs including coverage, frequency, and effectiveness measurement.
+Staff Training Programs: Assess privacy and security training programs, including coverage, frequency, effectiveness measurement, and promotion of data protection awareness among employees.

 Policy Implementation: Review policy development, communication, and enforcement processes for privacy and security requirements.

-Incident Response Procedures: Evaluate incident response capabilities including detection, containment, investigation, and notification procedures.
+Incident Response Procedures: Evaluate incident response capabilities, including structured incident response plans for detection, containment, investigation, and notification procedures.

 Physical Security: Assess physical security measures for facilities, equipment, and storage media containing personal data.

-Vendor Security Management: Review security requirements and oversight for vendors and third parties handling personal data.
+Vendor Security Management: Review security requirements and oversight for vendors and third parties handling personal data, including controls for managing GDPR subprocessors and vendor compliance.

 Monitoring and Audit Capabilities